ibm-cloud-docs/cloud-object-storage/api-reference-buckets.md

 ## Block public ACLs on a bucket
 {: #compatibility-api-add-block}

-A `PUT` issued to a bucket with the proper parameters prevents adding public access ACLs on a bucket.
-It can be set either to fail new ACL requests, or to ignore them.  `BlockPublicAcls` does not affect existing ACLs, but `IgnorePublicAcls` will ignore existing ACLs.  **This operation does not affect IAM Public Access policies.**
+A `PUT` request that is issued to a bucket with the proper parameters prevents adding public access ACLs on a bucket.
+It can be set either to fail new ACL requests, or to ignore them. `BlockPublicAcls` does not affect existing ACLs, but `IgnorePublicAcls` ignores existing ACLs. **This operation does not affect IAM Public Access policies.**

 Not all operations are supported in Satellite environments.
-For details, see [supported Satellite APIs](/docs/cloud-object-storage?topic=cloud-object-storage-apis-cos-satellite)
+For more information, see [supported Satellite APIs](/docs/cloud-object-storage?topic=cloud-object-storage-apis-cos-satellite)
 {: note}

 **Syntax**